Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 ABC123XYZ (Ransomware Sample)\
 \
 The detection rule successfully identified multiple high-risk and critical indicators within the threat intelligence feed.
 These indicators represent command-and-control infrastructure, malware distribution activity, phishing infrastructure, botnet activity, ransomware indicators, and threat actor infrastructure, all of which should be prioritized for monitoring and investigation.

+Please refer to images # 19 and 20 in the repository.

 **Threat Hunting**